jdrever/ShropBotSoc/docs/specification.md

 The Online Flora will serve three scenarios for searching for species lists.

-Search Shropshire:
+**Search Shropshire**

-:   searching all the records of based on the name of the plant.
-Allowing the
-    user to drill down to a single sighting record or showing a map of grid squares with records for a named plant.
+searching all the records of based on the name of the plant.
+Allowing the user to drill down to a single sighting record or showing a map of grid squares with records for a named plant.

-Search by Site:
+**Search by Site**

-:   searching for a named site, then listing the names of plants for that named
+searching for a named site, then listing the names of plants for that named site.
-    site.
 Again allowing the user to drill down to a single sighting record.

-Search by Monad or Grid Square:
+**Search by Monad or Grid Square**

-:   Selecting a 1 km grid square within the county of Shropshire, then listing
-    the names of plants for that named site.
+Selecting a 1 km grid square within the county of Shropshire, then listing the names of plants for that named site.
 Again allowing the user to drill down to a single sighting record.

 These three scenarios are shown in the diagram below.